Table of Contents

 - When was the last time you helped another team member to develop?

-- What are the 3 best things you wish for yourself professionally in the next 1-2 years?
+- What are the 3 best things you want for yourself professionally in the next 1-2 years?

 - When was the last time you experienced a state of flow at work?
 How easy is it for you to get into flow?